mozilla/fjord/docs/getting_started.rst

-esreindex               Reindexes all the db data into Elasticsearch esstatus                Shows the status of things in Elasticsearch update_product_details  Updates the product details with the latest information
+esreindex               Reindexes all the db data into Elasticsearch esstatus                Shows the status of things in Elasticsearch update_product_details  Updates the product details with the latest information ihavepower              Turns a user account into a superuser
 ======================  ====================================================================